 Music and people first

-But “50 years of the Philharmonie” also mean 50 years of exciting musical moments.
 Since the opening concert under the direction of Herbert von Karajan, the Berliner Philharmoniker have presented many magnificent concerts to its audiences together with great conductors and soloists.
-The orchestra and its chief conductor Sir Simon Rattle are celebrating this anniversary with three very different concert events that impressively demonstrate the specific acoustic possibilities of the Philharmonie: the St Matthew Passion by Johann Sebastian Bach with its double choir in the production by Peter Sellars (17, 18 and 19 October 2013), the gala concert on 20 October with the theme of “spatial sounds”, and Arnold Schoenberg’s Gurrelieder (October 26 and 27).
+The orchestra and its chief conductor Sir Simon Rattle were celebrating the 50th anniversary of the house in October 2013 with three very different concert events that impressively demonstrate the specific acoustic possibilities of the Philharmonie: the St Matthew Passion by Johann Sebastian Bach with its double choir in the production by Peter Sellars, the gala concert on 20 October with the theme of “spatial sounds”, and Arnold Schoenberg’s Gurrelieder.

-Our special page “50 years of the Philharmonie” invites you to delve into the history, architecture and acoustics of this fascinating building: there are contributions from our various anniversary publications and a video with cellist Rudolf Weinheimer, who talks about his memories of opening of the Philharmonie.
+Our special page invites you to delve into the history, architecture and acoustics of this fascinating building: there are contributions from our various anniversary publications and a video with cellist Rudolf Weinheimer, who talks about his memories of opening of the Philharmonie.

 “Space – Music – People”

 Gerwin Zohlen about Hans Scharoun’s PhilharmonieRead article

 “A matter of the heart for the whole of Germany”